 Spring – the three transition months are September, October, and November.

 If you can, plan your travels to Melbourne during the summer.
 Otherwise, the rest of the year isn’t bad either.
-Australia is one of the best places for solo traveling, road trips, and solo trips for females are increasing daily with its less crime rate also.
-Reson why it is also regarded as a safe place to travel alone.
+Australia is one of the best places for solo traveling, road trips, and solo trips for females are increasing daily with its lower crime rate.

 Just get your phone or camera battery fully charged every night because there are way too many beautiful and Insta-worthy places to capture.